kashy750/RecoSystem/README.md

 ```

-**recommendation** carries a list with each recommended items and their recommendation score on 100. &nbsp;
+* **recommendation** carries a list with each recommended items and their recommendation score on 100.
-NB: *'recommendation' might have items with negative score which implies the item is already tried.
-This scenario occurs only if you have less number of items in 'ItemData'*
+* **recommendation** might have items with negative score which implies the item is already tried.
+This scenario occurs only if you have less number of items in 'ItemData'